shrutisharma27/blog/_posts/2020-11-15-freshworks-vs-7targets.md

 Mundane work like cleaning up email addresses is also automatically done by the assistant before she starts sending emails.
 AFAIK, most tools blindly send emails to whoever you need to and then penalize you for a large bounce rate.
 And that leaves the job of cleaning up emails back on your business development team, who - instead of doing business development, now have to focus on administrative work like email address cleanups.

 ## Auto-scheduling follow ups
 If a prospect is out of office for the rest of the week, should an email followup engine still continue to send emails?
-If a prospect asks to contact after 2 months after covid situation is over, is it necessary for a human to intervene, manually set a reminder for himself to contact the prospect after 2 months, and then, after 2 months, remember to actually contact the prospect again after 2 months?
+If a prospect asks to contact after 2 months after the covid situation is over, is it necessary for a human to intervene, manually set a reminder for himself to contact the prospect after 2 months, and then, after 2 months, remember to actually contact the prospect again after 2 months?
 This is what most tools ask you to do.
 They force business development guys to put data into CRMs, set reminders themselves, and ask them to be disciplined and process-oriented.

 Many juniors or inside sales team members may not be highly process-oriented.
 Everyone forgets.
 When I see the email to contact a prospect after 2 months, I may see it on my mobile while having coffee.
 Now if I have to remember to get back to my CRM and update the task list once I go back to my desk, most people simply drop the lead.